jvalduvieco/slack-term/README.md

 Slack-Term
 ==========
-This is the result of me playing with go using slack-term by [erroneousboat](https://github.com/erroneousboat) great [slack-term](https://github.com/erroneousboat/slack-term) project.
+This is the result of me playing with go using [slack-term](https://github.com/erroneousboat/slack-term) by [erroneousboat](https://github.com/erroneousboat) great project.
 Don't consider stable but it's working (most of the time).
-Lot's to improve.
+Lots to improve.

 A [Slack](https://slack.com) client for your terminal.
 Supports multiple teams, you need one token for each team.